What Is Decarbonization? Answering Your Pressing Questions

 Decarbonization focuses on the reduction of carbon dioxide emissions in the atmosphere, often by switching to renewable energy sources, like solar power and wind power, and increasing energy efficiency.

-The ultimate goal of decarbonization is to reach net carbon neutrality.
-Net carbon neutrality is when human efforts balance carbon emissions by removing carbon dioxide from the atmosphere, typically by stopping emissions from happening at all.
+The ultimate goal of decarbonization is to reach net carbon neutrality: When human efforts balance carbon emissions by removing carbon dioxide from the atmosphere, typically by stopping emissions from happening at all.

 Global efforts to reduce greenhouse gas emissions include the Paris Agreement, a legally binding international treaty adopted in 2015 to mitigate the effects of climate change.
 Today, nearly 200 countries have agreed to reduce their usage of fossil fuels to reach net carbon neutrality by 2050, limiting global warming to 2 degrees Celsius above pre-industrial levels.